sithmartyr/Shola_Sith_Temple/Readme.txt

 and thanks to all -[DE]- for testing my map as I was working with it and giving good recommendations!

+Took a break within two months of starting and got distracted in life, came back to finish in October 2022!

 --To Install--
 Place Shola Sith Temple.pk3 inside of your LucasArts/Star Wars Jedi Knight Jedi Academy/GameData/Base folder.